OpenHumans/Overland_android/README.md

 * duplicate `.env` to a new file `.env.production`
 * move in android/app `cd android/app`
 * Generate your keystore with your password : ``` keytool -genkey -v -keystore my-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000
 ```
 * update in `.env.production` MYAPP_RELEASE_STORE_PASSWORD and MYAPP_RELEASE_KEY_PASSWORD
-* MYAPP_RELEASE_API_KEY is the key that https://www.transistorsoft.com/ provides to use their API after buying a licence
+* MYAPP_RELEASE_API_KEY is the API key that https://www.transistorsoft.com/ provides to use their API after buying a licence
 * Go back in the project root
 * Build your release version ``` cd android && ENVFILE=.env.production ./gradlew assembleRelease
 ```